r-lyeh-archived/JXMLex/README.md

 TL;DR
 =====

-- Use JXML when a loss-less JSON representation is required (details at http://github.com/r-lyeh/JXML).
+- Use JXML when a lossless JSON representation is required (details at http://github.com/r-lyeh/JXML).
 - Use JXML when size matters (details at http://github.com/r-lyeh/JXML).
-- Use JXMLex when complex XPath statements are going to be made (see details below).
+- Use JXMLex when complex XPath statements are going to be made (details below).
-- Use JXMLex when ease of use and flexibility are mandatory (see details below).
+- Use JXMLex when ease of use and flexibility are mandatory (details below).

 Notes
 =====